raccoongang/credentials/docs/badges/examples.rst

 ANY CCX course completion ON a SPECIFIC MASTER course EXCEPT a SPECIFIC CCX course
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+    Complicated.
+Requires **passing grade** for any "child" CCX course that based on the master "Demo" course, excluding the "Demo CCX2" course.

 - Requirement 1:
     - event type: ``org.openedx.learning.ccx.course.passing.status.updated.v1``
     - description: ``On any Demo CCX course completion.``